-Caye Caulker Snorkeling: An Underwater Paradise (Need to Know)
+Caye Caulker Snorkeling Guide: Underwater Paradise

 The coral is vibrant, the water is crystal clear and the marine life is abundant.